 A.12.3.
-This policy statement should endorse the radiation protection objective as stated in paras 2.2 and 2.3 of Ref.SSR-3 [2].
+This policy statement should endorse the radiation protection objective as stated in paras 2.2 and 2.3 of Ref.
+[2].
 In particular, this section should summarize the authorized dose limits for both occupationally exposed personnel and the public, as well as the operational emission limits based on these dose limits.
 The regulatory requirements for maintaining exposures and releases of radioactive material, including radioactive waste and effluents, below the authorized limits should be described.
-The reference levels of doses and releases established by the operating organization to assist the research reactor management in applying the optimization principle29 to ensure that radiation doses and operational emissions are as low as reasonably achievable and are below the authorized limits should also be described.
-Guidance on optimization principle is provided in NS-G-4.6 [19].
+The reference levels of doses and releases established by the operating organization to assist the research reactor management in applying the optimization principle to ensure that radiation doses and operational emissions are as low as reasonably achievable and are below the authorized limits should also be described.
 The records that should be kept to prove that exposure to radiation is justified should also be specified.